Updated: June 30, 2026 (I’ve added a few items to the packing list)

 RSVP promptly and commit to a decision.
 If you can attend, excellent!
 If you can't, no worries, politely decline.
 Be clear and timely with your communication.

-If you plan to bring a guest, ask the host for permission, and relay it to the group.
+If you plan to bring a guest, communicate that information to the group.
 Communicating this information to the host and guest shows gives folks time to adjust the quantity of food they're preparing.
-Also, set the new guests up for success and let them know the expectations of the picnic.
+Also, set the new guest up for success by letting them know the logistics of the picnic.

 Be helpful.
 Set-up, pass food around, and clean up.

-Stay up to date by subscribing to my monthly newsletter!
+Stay up to date by subscribing to my free and infrequent newsletter!